Light Detection and Ranging (LiDAR)

 Transponder Based Position Information System (TRAPIS)

-This project undertaken under the Autonomous Flight Systems Laboratory aims to combine position data from multiple sources into a consistent position estimate.
+This TRAPIS project aims to combine position data from multiple sources into a consistent position estimate.
 This will further allow determination of aircraft position in GPS denied environments.
 In addition, secondary software applications will be able to utilize the functionalities of UW TRAPIS to drive other autonomy applications.
+The project has successfully used ANPC’s Local Area Multilateration System (LAMS) to navigate a UAV without any GPS data going directly to the plane.
+Currently, the AFSL is investigating and integrating other potential sources of position data.

 Collision Warning System for Multiple Unmanned Aerial Systems